jakekohlhepp/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Thank you for visiting my website.
-I am a PhD student in economics at UCLA.
-My research focuses on how individual decisions shape labor market outcomes.
-I have a general interest in capturing interesting theoretical forces with data.
+I am a PhD candidate in economics at UCLA.
+My research focuses on how human resource decisions within firms shape market outcomes.
+I generally enjoy any project that involves capturing interesting theoretical forces with data.